DeisDev/AppInstaller/README.md

 ---

 ## 🛠️ Customization

+> [!TIP]
+> Adding a package to the list is very straightforward.
+If you do not see a package you are looking for, you can add it to the script in minutes.

 To add or remove programs, simply edit the `$browsers`, `$textEditors`, `$utilities`, etc. arrays in the script.
 Each entry defines the program name, Chocolatey package name, and common install paths for detection.